 Mothers, we love you.
 Single women, we love you.
 Wives without children, we love you.
 Single, expectant mothers, we love you.
 Women who’ve lost their children, we love you.
 Women who want to have children but can’t, we love you.
 Those of you who had an abusive mother and still nurse the scars, we love you.
 Women who have adopted or are foster parents, we love you.
 Women who teach and mentor kids that are not your own, we love you.
 And what’s more, ladies, God loves you and understands your story more than any earthly man, even more than Dr. Phil.

-Now, to those of you who just hate kids and want nothing to do with them, well… I guess I can’t please everybody.
+Now, to those of you who just hate kids and want nothing to do with them, well… I guess I can’t please everybody, after all.

 So, I’m sorry, but it is the Mother’s Day weekend, and some traditions must go on.
 Each year on this blog I post one of the best Mother’s Day songs ever written, if not the best; I can’t help it if it doesn’t please everybody.
 Just understand it was written by a half-brained male with frequent-stayer points at the Dog House Inn.